Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 Follow Microsoft’s step-by-step guide to find out which setting is configured in your tenant:
 [Configure how end-users consent to applications using Azure AD | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-user-consent)

-_Tip: Use the PowerShell cmdlet for monitoring your desired state of the “UsersPermissionToUserConsentToAppEnabled” setting in your tenant._
+_Tip: Use the PowerShell cmdlet for monitoring your desired state of the UsersPermissionToUserConsentToAppEnabled” setting in your tenant._

 This default settings makes it easily for users to enable access or on-board to every new SaaS applications.
 Nevertheless it is [recommended by Microsoft to disable user consent operations](https://docs.microsoft.com/en-us/azure/security/fundamentals/steps-secure-identity#restrict-user-consent-operations) .
 This is also part of the identity secure score: